BigEd12/09-energy-prediction/README.md

 - Temperature

 ## Output
-A txt document split into three sections:
+A txt document, named 'output.txt' split into three sections:

 ### Regresions (Regressions)
 This section contains the coefficient and the y-intercept for each sector, rounded to two decimal places